-Spring is a time of renewal, and for your retriever, that means reinforcing techniques which may have given way to the excitement of duck season.
-Multiple birds falling, the chaos of duck blinds full of people, boats, dog hides, and tough weather conditions, can all be contributing factors to retrievers losing their way.
-Here's a list of the most common post-duck season issues, and accompanying videos to help guide you through each lesson.
+Spring is a time of renewal, and for your retriever that means reinforcing techniques that may have given way to the excitement of duck season.
+Multiple birds falling, the chaos of duck blinds full of people, boats, dog hides, and tough weather conditions can all be contributing factors to retrievers losing their way.
+Here's a list of the most common post-duck season issues and accompanying videos to help guide you through each lesson.

-Mike Stewart, owner of Wildrose Kennels in Oxford, Mississippi can list thousands of different training regiments you should focus on right now, but one aspect that he stresses is conditioning.
-Much overlooked, and crucial to peak performance, conditioning should come with a training focus.
+Mike Stewart, owner of Wildrose Kennels in Oxford, Mississippi, can list thousands of different training regimens that you should focus on right now, but one aspect that he stresses is conditioning.
+Much overlooked and crucial to peak performance, conditioning should come with a training focus.

 "Dogs are athletes and must be conditioned as such," Stewart says.
 "Proper exercise and nutrition should always be a priority, and it's this time of year when some dogs don't get enough attention in these areas."

 "What needs improvement?
 Do you want your retriever to do something different?
 What were the mistakes from last season?
-If you use this time to re-organize your training schedules and add more attention to what needs fixed this year, you will also meet the exercise needs at the same time," Stewart says.
+If you use this time to reorganize your training schedules and add more attention to what needs to be fixed this year, you will also meet your dog's exercise needs at the same time," Stewart says.
 "All dogs have deficiencies, and these can be corrected."

-There are numerous bad habits retrievers can pick up throughout duck season and Stewart narrows down the four most common problems he addresses each off season.
+There are numerous bad habits retrievers can pick up throughout duck season, and Stewart has narrowed down the four most common problems that he addresses during the off-season each year.

 1. Steadiness – Breaking on the shot or to live birds

 This is the most common issue following duck season.
-Dogs learn to watch hunter's behaviors and jump-the-gun when too eager to retrieve.
+Dogs learn to watch hunters' behaviors and jump the gun when they are too eager to retrieve.
 This behavior can create dangerous situations for the dog and hunters.

 2. Self Hunts – When the dog decides to take its own direction

 Stewart refers to this as self-hunting.
-This bad habit can lead to lost birds, but it can be corrected.
+This bad habit can lead to lost birds, but it can be corrected in the following way.

 3. Hand signals and focus – Disregarding or extending signals

-The excitement of the hunt, and a sense of complacency after making many retrieves, may make a dog to lose focus on you or the mark.
-Getting your dog to focus means paying attention to you, and then following those commands.
+The excitement of the hunt and a sense of complacency after making many retrieves can cause a dog to lose focus on you or a mark.
+Getting your dog to focus will help him pay attention to you, and then follow your commands.

-4. Stops hunting – Not using nose to find downed birds
+4. Stopping hunting – Not using the nose to find downed birds

-Many times, retrievers see the bird go down, but when called to make the retrieve, they run past or run circles too fast without actually hunting for the downed bird.
-Hunting in heavy cover makes slowing down and using their keen sense of smell even more important.
+Many times a retriever will see a bird go down, but when called to make the retrieve, he will run past the downed bird without actually hunting for it.
+While hunting in heavy cover, it's important for retrievers to slow and use their keen sense of smell.

 "The idea of focused and specific drills to correct any problems your retriever may have will benefit you next waterfowl season," he says.
-"Reinforcing these behaviors and maintaining regular training sessions will be a huge help during duck season, and you will be meeting the conditioning needs of your retriever this off season."
+"Reinforcing these behaviors and maintaining regular training sessions will be a huge help during duck season, and you will also be meeting the conditioning needs of your retriever this off-season."